CupOfPity/Portfolio/README.md

 # Portfolio
-Portfolio website by me, was created for fun
+Portfolio website by me, was created for fun(inspired by another portfolio)